-- If you find that you have more food in stock than you need and you do not think you will use it all before the 'use by' date, you could freeze some of it to be used in the future.
+WHAT TO DO IF THINGS GO WRONG HOW TO STOP THIS HAPPENING AGAIN If you find that you have more food in stock than you need and you do not think you will use it all before the 'use by' date, you could freeze some of it to be used in the future.
 Follow the manufacturer's instructions on freezing and label the food as appropriate.
-See 'Freezing safe method' - If you find that food that has passed its 'use by' date has not been thrown away, throw it away immediately. - If you do not think that a food delivery has been handled safely, reject the delivery if possible.
-Do not use the food and contact your supplier immediately. - Review your ordering process. - Review your stock rotation system. - · Review your agreement with your supplier. - Train staff again on this safe method. - · Improve staff supervision.
+See 'Freezing safe method' If you find that food that has passed its 'use by' date has not been thrown away, throw it away immediately.
+If you do not think that a food delivery has been handled safely, reject the delivery if possible.
+Do not use the food and contact your supplier immediately.
+If you have to use a substitution for an ingredient, check the allergen information is correct.
+Review your ordering process.
+Review your stock rotation system.
+Review your agreement with your supplier.
+Train staff again on this safe method.
+Improve staff supervision.